682 - Pete Rose - part one

 When an empty bottle of Jack Daniels sailed by his head, Pete picked it up and threw it right back into the crowd.

-Everyone being made fun of for being a sissy, and there's like physical abuse happening and all that.
+you know what I mean?
+The same we're talking about: everyone being made fun of for being a sissy, and there's like physical abuse happening, and all that.

-And of course, you're going to throw it if you emptied a bottle of checks.
+Of Of course, you're going to throw it if you emptied a bottle of Jack Daniels.

 Oh, yeah.